Duality in mass-action networks: Combinatorial view of mass-action networks

 \end{example}

 Hence, a mass-action network is equivalent to a finite directed graph whose vertices are labelled by monomials and whose edges are labelled by \emph{rate constants}.
-By abusing the notation, $\fN$ will also denote the corresponding graph.
+By abusing the notation, $\fN$ also denotes the corresponding graph.

 Note that, to each chemical reaction network $\fN$, we can associate two matrices of nonnegative integers as follows: \begin{enumerate}[label=\roman*] \item Consider all the sources of $\fN$ and represent the $\ZZ_{\ge0}$ coefficients of the $i^{\text{th}}$ source as the column of a matrix $Y_e\in\ZZ_{\ge0}^{n\times r}$. $Y_e$ is called the \emph{educt matrix}. \item Then consider all the sinks of $\fN$ and represent the $\ZZ_{\ge0}$ coefficients of the $i^{\text{th}}$ sink as the column of a matrix $Y_p\in\ZZ_{\ge0}^{n\times r}$. $Y_p$ is called the \emph{product matrix}. \end{enumerate} The orderings of the elements of the previous matrices can be chosen so that they coincide with the orderings in $\fN$.
 Thus, every chemical reaction network can be expressed as